-Where pupils with SEND have been receiving early intervention support but are still not making sufficient progress, the school will consider accessing GRIP (Graduated Response to Individual Pupils) funding from the LA to provide additional specialist support.
+Where pupils with SEND have been receiving early intervention support but are still not making sufficient progress, the school will consider accessing high needs top-up funding from the LA to provide additional specialist support.
+This process would involve applying for Inclusion Panel Funding.
+Inclusion Panel - Derbyshire Local Offer